raycast/extensions/extensions/obsidian/README.md

 You can specify whether you want the YAML frontmatter and wikilinks removed for copying and viewing the notes content.

 <img width="783" alt="Obsidian Raycast Preferences" src="https://user-images.githubusercontent.com/67844154/138552922-a29cd8b2-c776-40cb-94f0-9b75556f1cfa.png">

+## Contributions and Credits
+Thank you (macedotavares)[https://forum.obsidian.md/t/big-sur-icon/8121?u=marcjulian] for letting me use your amazing Obsidian (Big Sur) icon.